-One person who understands the intricacies of the real estate market and can give no nonsense advice is of course property guru Sarah Beeny, owner of online estate agent Tepilo.
-I am really honoured to have her on the blog today, sharing her top tips for getting one step closer to a quick house sale.
-If you are currently looking to sell or let your property, pay close attention!
+One person who understands the intricacies of the real estate market and can give no nonsense advice is property guru Sarah Beeny, owner of online estate agent Tepilo.
+Sarah is sharing her top tips for getting one step closer to a quick house sale so pay close attention!

 1/ Get the decorators in (or do it yourself!)

 Newly painted rooms can really transform a house, so give any tired looking rooms a fresh lick of paint and don’t be afraid to be bold.
 Neutral, light colours work well in small, dark rooms, but you can be more daring and playful in larger, lighter ones.

 Dark greys, deep blues and moody greens are all huge at the moment, so use them to create a striking statement wall – chimney breasts look great in the darker Farrow and Ball colours and will really add an element of luxury to a room that buyers will love.
 Buy a couple of home interior magazines to get some inspiration and then let your imagination run wild but don't spend too much time thinking it !
 Act fast.